MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-kaizala-teams.md

 Consumers can move from Kaizala to the free app, namely [Microsoft Teams (free)](https://www.microsoft.com/microsoft-teams/free).

-Get started with Microsoft Teams (Free), which includes:

-- Built-in online meetings and audio and video calling
-- Seamless file sharing
-- The ability to communicate and collaborate inside and outside your organization
+Get started with Microsoft Teams (Free), which includes built-in online meetings and audio and video calling, seamless file sharing, and the ability to communicate and collaborate inside and outside your organization.

 ## FAQ